jckleiner/learning-and-notes/artifactory/artifactory.md

 If you push the same version again, it will give you a success response but **it does not override the files, if the same version is already present**

-`TODO` pulling release artifacts, if you don't give a version, it pulls the latest?
+## Todos

-TODO, play with Maven Settings:
+ - Permissions and groups

-* `--no-transfer-progress`: TODO
+ - pulling release artifacts, if you don't give a version, it pulls the latest?

 Check version and other infos (needs admin account): http://localhost:8081/artifactory/api/system/version